aviral-sri/nightOwls/README.md

 ## Installation Requirements

-To get started with WakeUpCV, ensure you have the following installed:
+To get started with nightOwl, ensure you have the following installed:

 - **Python 3.x** – The backbone of our solution.
 - **Flask** – Provides a robust, lightweight web interface.